 Cache memory, sometimes referred to as simply 'cache', is a software or hardware component that is able to store frequently used data so that can be readily accessed by the central processing unit (CPU).
 Cache memory serves a supportive function by giving the CPU a faster way of retrieving data, and therefore speeding up processing tasks.

-Although the term 'memory' is usually associated with information storage, there are memory components that operate beyond this remit.
-This includes the encoding and retrieval of data, a critical function of cache memory.
+In the context of computing, 'memory' is the term used to describe information storage, but there are some memory components that have uses and meanings beyond that remit.
+Such as the encoding and retrieval of data, which is actually a central part of cache memory.

 Cache memory vs RAM

 Given its classification as short term memory, you may be thinking that cache sounds very similar to random-access memory (RAM) – however there are key differences.
 Cache memory is designed to store and serve data for operational tasks that are frequently running.
 That's compared to RAM, which generally stores application and operational data that is not currently in use.